 - 1 cup all-purpose flour

 - 2 tablespoons baking cocoa

 - 1/3 cup baking cocoa

 - 1 teaspoon vanilla extract

 - 1 can (21 ounces) cherry pie filling

-- Heat a lightly greased 8-in. nonstick skillet; pour 2 tablespoons batter into the center of skillet.
+- In a mixing bowl, combine buttermilk, eggs and butter.
+Combine flour, sugar and cocoa; add to milk mixture and mix well.
+Cover and chill for 1 hour .
+Heat a lightly greased 8-in. nonstick skillet; add 2 tablespoons batter.
 Lift and tilt pan to evenly coat bottom.
 Cook until top appears dry; turn and cook 15-20 seconds longer.
 Remove to a wire rack.
-Repeat with remaining batter, greasing skillet as needed.
+Repeat with remaining batter.
 When cool, stack crepes with waxed paper or paper towels in between.

-- Spoon a heaping tablespoon pie filling down the center of each crepe.
-Fold sides of crepe over filling; place in two greased 13-in. x 9-in. baking dishes.
-Bake, uncovered, at 350° for 10-12 minutes or until heated through.
+- For sauce, combine sugar and cocoa in a saucepan. whisk in milk; add butter.
+Bring to a boil over medium heat, stirring constantly.
+Remove from the heat; stir in vanilla.
+To serve, spoon about 2 tablespoons pie filling down the center of each crepe.
+Fold sides of crepe over filling; place in a greased 13-in. x 9-in. baking pan.
+Bake, uncovered, at 225° for 15 minutes.
 Transfer to serving plates; drizzle with warm chocolate sauce.
 Yield: 10 servings (20 crepes).

 Originally published as Black Forest Crepes in Quick Cooking May/June 1999, p57